rgooler/dotfiles/README.md

 To install, simply run the install script.
 It does the rest.
 And be sure to clone this repo with `--recursive` in order to grab the submodules that make it work.

+This also has a nice zsh theme that requires the powerline 'Hack' font.
+It can be found here: https://powerline.readthedocs.io/en/latest/installation.html#installation-on-various-platforms

 Notes
 -----